 Art Club is a time for students to explore art outside of the school day.
 Members of the club will present ideas, vote on them, and then plan out these activities.
 Art Club provides enrichment for students who are interested in the visual arts.
 We will create and explore individualized and group projects.
 Some items the club will highlight will be: material exploration, visiting artists, community-based projects, and an end of the year field trip.

 The SMS Art Club will be meeting every other Thursday.
+First semester will be for 6th graders only.
+Second semester will be for 7th and 8th graders only.
 Meetings will take place on September 6, September 20, October 4, October 18, November 1, November 15, December 6, December 20, January 17, January 31, February 14, February 28, March 14, April 4, April 25, and May 9.
 Please note that these dates may be subject to change.
 All meetings will take place in the Art Room.

 Peer Pals | Matt Moore

 Peer Pals is a social based club where students with disabilities and without disabilities are paired or grouped together to build friendships.
 The focus of Peer Pals is to give the groups of students an environment to socialize, interact, and get to know peers they may not otherwise see during the school day.
 Peer Pals meets once a month for an hour per meeting.
 The club is supported by multiple special education teachers and related service personnel.

 Yearbook | Sarah Davis

 The yearbook staff members work to document the school year and to design and produce the yearbook.
 Yearbook meets every Tuesday from 3:00 – 4:15 P.M. in the Computer Lab, Room 304.
 Participation in this club is limited.
 Club applications are available in the office until Tuesday, August 29.